Tutte's dichromate for signed graphs: Signed graphs and their matroids

 The material in this section is drawn from Chapter~6.10 of~\cite{oxley06}.

 A subdivision of the left-hand graph in Figure~\ref{fig:M2} is a \textit{tight handcuff}, and a subdivision of the right-hand graph is a \textit{loose handcuff}.
-A loose handcuff or a tight handcuff in $\Sigma$ is \textit{unbalanced} if neither of the cycles of $\Gamma$ it contains is balanced in $\Sigma$.
+A loose handcuff or a tight handcuff in $\Sigma$ is \textit{unbalanced} if both its cycles are unbalanced in $\Sigma$.